spirali/elphie/README.md

 # Elphie

-Elphie is a presentation framework based on Python and Inkscape.
+Elphie is a framework for making slides.
+It is based on Python and Inkscape.

 Example: [example.pdf](example/example.pdf), [example.py](example/example.py)